Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 ## Configuration Keys

 If you need to update SDK configuration, programmatically, use the following information to change your Adobe Campaign Classic configuration values.
-For more information, [Configuration Methods Reference](../mobile-core/configuration-reference/#update-configuration).
+For more information, see [Configuration Methods Reference](../mobile-core/configuration-reference/#update-configuration).

 <table>
   <thead>